-Camden, NJ – August 7, 2022 – Subaru (OTCMKTS:FUJHY) has issued a recall for 59,934 2015-2021 WRX sedans over “inoperative” rear lights and reverse camera.
-This increases the risk of a crash.
+Camden, NJ – August 28, 2022 – Subaru (OTCMKTS:FUJHY) is issuing a recall for 188,397 Impreza vehicles over a problem with the headlamps, which can potentially increase the risk of a crash.

 Other Subaru recalls

 In January 2022, Subaru announced a recall for 198,255 vehicles over a transmission malfunction, which could increase the risk of crash and injury.
 The recall includes the Ascent, as well as 2020 releases of the Legacy and Outback vehicles.

 There was a Subaru Impreza recall in May 2021 over the risk of stalling.
 The recall also included Crosstrek vehicles, as reported.